You are here

 Further Information

-You can find information on how to access the various Informatics services from your Linux machine by selecting the MacOS topic from the Choose a topic option in the right sidebar.
+You can find information on how to access the various Informatics services from your Mac by selecting the MacOS topic from the Choose a topic option in the right sidebar.
 The self-managed topic might also be of interest.